 During the app submission process, type your deep linking parameters in the Test Accounts text box under the Support Information tab like the below image.

-- mediaType can be any of the following: movie, series, season, or episode.
+- mediaType needs to be provided for all of the following categories: movie, series, season, or episode.

-Note - Your Roku app will be rejected if it does not include the above deep linking parameters.
+Note - Your Roku app will be rejected if the Test Accounts box does not include all of the above deep linking parameters.